 Time for more advice again from Taste of Crete's Esther Luongo Psarakis on the SRP deal breaker.

 "We learned the hard way the importance of having enough margin for a profitable line as well a reasonable SRP.
 We imported a line of lovely handcrafted jams as the Euro rose in strength against the dollar, thus squeezing our margins and forcing a higher price to the end consumer.
 Ultimately, the line was not sustainable, especially in a recessionary climate where consumers have become more price-sensitive."

-To avoid disaster, perform a Research by Driving Around (RbDA) by visiting a handful of stores.
+To avoid disaster, perform research by visiting a handful of stores.
 Look at products similar to yours (or departments where you believe your product should be sold) and determine which has the best chance for success.
 If you are well below or above the range, reconsider how you formulate and price your product.

-Gross Margin - Retailers want to know the gross margin of your product in dollars and percent.
-When the buyer asks what your gross margin is, usually they want the percentage number.
+Retailers want to know the gross margin of your product in dollars and percent.
+When the buyer asks what your gross margin is; usually, they want the percentage number.
 You absolutely must know this number by heart.

-Are you Solving a Consumer Problem or Meeting a Need?
+Solving a Consumer Problem or Meeting a Need

 Consumers buy a product for one of two reasons: either to solve a problem or to fulfill a need.

 One example is the strong gluten-free trend.
-You can easily do research by visiting specialty sites such as a Gluten-Free Cooking site.
-And, Packaged Facts' Food Shopper Insights survey reveals opportunities for food entrepreneurs and Barbara's Bakery focuses on product growth by appealing to consumers with Celiacs disease.
-If you're a baker who created a gluten-free cake line that tastes like wheat-based desserts, then you've solved a problem for the population of Celiac consumers suffering from wheat intolerance.
+You can easily do research by visiting specialty sites such as a gluten-free cooking site.
+Also, the Packaged Facts Food Shopper Insights survey reveals opportunities for food entrepreneur.
+If you're a baker who created a gluten-free cake line that tastes like wheat-based desserts, then you've solved a problem for the population of celiac consumers suffering from wheat intolerance.